hce/wallbox/README.md

 Mar 13 2023: Identified and solved an important race condition that interfered with the charging alrorithm.

+I now consider this code stable enough to be running unsupervised.
+I am still not making any guarantees, however (also do check the LICENSE file, please)

 ## What is it?